 ● 2,300 tons of fly ash

 Sugar Valley Energy will be designed and constructed by a consortium of highly experienced engineering and construction firms with leading credentials in the sugarcane-to-ethanol production and electricity generation industry.
-Additionally, local Imperial Valley farmers will apply three generations of farming expertise and experience to grow sugarcane varieties under an agreement and under direction of CE&P's agricultural experts.
-Local farmers have shown interest in new crops and are particularly receptive to the opportunity to participate in CE+P's program, which offers a more stable revenue stream than crops with volatile market prices.
+Additionally, local Imperial Valley farmers will apply three generations of farming expertise and experience to grow sugarcane varieties under an agreement and CE+P's agricultural experts' direction.
+Local farmers have shown interest in new crops.
+They are particularly receptive to the opportunity to participate in CE+P's program, which offers a more stable revenue stream than crops with volatile market prices.

 Sugar Valley Energy, LLC (“SVE”) is the Project Company and is wholly owned by CE+P.